Lectio: Latin for “reading”

 Each Guided Bible Reading lasts for one academic quarter.
 Your guide is an SPU School of Theology professor who will share a wealth of knowledge and wisdom about how to navigate the biblical text.

-Gospel of Matthew, with David Nienhuis, PhD, Associate Professor of New Testament Studies
+Gospel of Mark with Laura Holmes, PhD, Assistant Professor of New Testament

 How to Participate